Aventus-Network-Services/avn-node/aventus-frame-pallets/nft-manager/README.md

 ---

 This pallet integrates NFTs into the Aventus blockchain on an infrastructure level allowing for the minting of NFTs without smart contracts.
-This pallet is used for the minting, listing and transferring of NFTs.
+This pallet is used for the minting, listing and transferring of NFTs, including batch NFTs.

 ## Interface